ibm-cloud-architecture/tabular-terraform/README.md

 2. Install terraformer:
 - Copy mac/terraformer executable to Mac or windows/terraformer.exe to Windows.
-- Copy examples/*.xlsx locally too.
+- Copy examples/*.xlsx to Mac or Windows and updated as needed.
-- Update examples as needed run terraformer on the examples as described below.
+- Run terraformer on the examples as described below.

 3. Execute terraformer:
 - *Display help:*\